bigbluebutton/bbb-install/README.md

 Another popular choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
 We recommend a `c5.2xlarge` or `c5a.2xlarge` (or larger) instance.
 All EC2 servers are, by default, behind a firewall (which Amazon calls a `security group`).
 You will need to manually configure the security group before installing BigBlueButton on EC2 and, in a similar manner, on Azure and Google Compute Engine (GCE).
 (See screen shots in next section.)

-Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step instructions for installing BigBlueButton](http://docs.bigbluebutton.org/2.2/install.html) (going through the steps is also a good way to understand more about how BigBlueButton works).
+Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through docs on [Configure Firewall](https://docs.bigbluebutton.org/admin/configure-firewall.html).

 ### Configuring the external firewall